FreitagUlke/ansible-advanced-class-My/README.md

 my-db-and-web-1              running (virtualbox)
 ```

-To use the controller for your Ansible work, you'll need to copy ssh keys to the other hosts.
-To do that, login to the controller with: `ssh ansible@192.168.77.81` (or `ssh ansible@controller`).
+To use the my-controller for your Ansible work, you'll need to copy ssh keys to the other hosts.
+To do that, login to the controller with: `ssh ansible@192.168.77.81` (or `ssh ansible@my-controller`).
 Password is `passw0rd`

 Once you are logged in, run: `class/copy-ssh-keys.sh`
 I've dropped a `class` symlink into the ansible user's homedir for your convenience.
 This provides convenient access to the invenotry and playboook files that you are working with on the host machine, presumably with a nice IDE.
 For this class, you'll be running `ansible-playbook` from the `class` folder on the `controller` host.
 For example (vault password is passw0rd:
 ```
-ansible@controller:~$ cd class
+ansible@my-controller:~$ cd class

+# ansible Playbook für manuelles migrieren von python 3.6.9 auf 3.8 (einschließlich upgrade ansible)
+ansible@my-controller:~/class$ ansible-playbook playbook-02-10_uf.yaml -i inventory.txt --ask-vault-pass

+# ansible playbook für migrieren von Python 3.6.9 nach 3.8 mit Rollen
-ansible@controller:~/class$ ansible-playbook playbook-13-01.yaml -i inventory.txt --ask-vault-pass
+ansible@my-controller:~/class$ ansible-playbook playbook-13-01_uf.yaml -i inventory.txt --ask-vault-pass
 ```

 IF there are no errors during the play, you should be able to test with curl: